Common Names: green tea

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)

 - Green tea.
-Natural Medicines Web site.
-Accessed at naturalmedicines.therapeuticresearch.com/ on April 16, 2015.
+Natural Medicines website.
+Accessed at naturalmedicines.therapeuticresearch.com on March 21, 2020.
 [Database subscription].

 - National Cancer Institute.
 Tea and Cancer Prevention.
-Strengths and Limits of the Evidence.
-National Cancer Institute Web site.
-Accessed at https://www.cancer.gov/cancertopics/causes-prevention/risk/diet/tea-fact-sheet on April 16, 2015.
+National Cancer Institute website.
+Accessed at https://www.cancer.gov/cancertopics/causes-prevention/risk/diet/tea-fact-sheet on March 21, 2020.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.